Taouuw/robotics2/README.md

 Go to **Virtual Machine Settings > USB**, check **Enable USB Controller** and the corresponding USB type.
 In my case it was **USB 3.0 (xHCI) Controller**.

-Connect the robot's power and USB and then power on virtual machine.
+Connect the robot's USB connector, power the robot motors, and then power on virtual machine.
 Every time you open a new terminal, source your `ros` installation and call the `colcon` compilation, as stated above.

 Verify that the virtual machine can read the USB by listing files and directories that starts with **ttyUSB-**